dunglas/doctrine-json-odm/README.md

 **How to use [the JSONB type of PostgreSQL](http://www.postgresql.org/docs/current/static/datatype-json.html)?**

-Then, you need to set an option of in the column mapping:
+Then, you need to set an option in the column mapping:

 ```php
 // ...